-- Keep in mind that the TEDxSeattle audience is a broad cross-section of the public – everyone from students to world leaders.
-They all have one thing in common: they want to have their minds expanded by new ideas.
+- Keep in mind the TEDxSeattle audience is a broad cross-section of the public – everyone from students to world leaders.
+They all have one thing in common: the desire to expand their minds with new ideas.
 Help the audience have a great experience by making your idea relevant to them.
 Help them understand why your idea matters in their lives.

 - Please don’t mention any product or company names – not even non-profits.
 Promotion is not a part of a TEDx Talk.

 - Tell us why this idea needs to be heard by this audience, at this moment.